capa46/project/another-page.md

 ![YY](https://github.com/capa46/project/assets/170109035/c216c698-902c-4d59-bf39-bf85e52dc0c1)

-Both LLMs reply correctly to our prompting and understant that the event was successful.
+Both LLMs reply correctly to our prompting and understand that the event was successful.

 - _Step 5_

-We now focus on the subject of the statue.
+As final step of our research, we now focus on the subject of the statue.
 The description of the artwork explains that the subject is inspired by both the biblical character David and the Greek god Apollo.
 At the property _a-cd:hasSubject_, we notice that the two figures are indicated as a single entity.
 However, we want to enrich the data by specifying that the two figures could also be two separate subjects.
-In this way, the statue can be one of the outputs of a query; otherwise, it would be discarded because the two figures are not labelled individually.
+In this way, the statue could be one of the outputs of a query; otherwise, it would be discarded because the two figures are not labelled individually.
 We therefore use the following query to find the IRI of the entity David (then doing the same for Apollo).
 Assuming that we will get many results, we use the keyword **ORDER BY ASC** to go through the different results more easily.